1AoB/Find-c-64-libraries-that-support-abf-format/README.md

 5. [https://github.com/ogdenkev/abfutil](https://github.com/ogdenkev/abfutil)

-a glimmer of light, but it provides abffio.dll or ABFFIO.DLL are 32-bit, and 64-bit systems are incompatible!
+a glimmer of light, but it provides abffio.dll or ABFFIOforCL are 32-bit, and 64-bit systems are incompatible!
 This is disappointing!

+(abffio.dll or ABFFIOforCL.dll in his Release.)

 However, it seems to provide source code, I will try to use them in 64-bit systems.